SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-   Try swapping out the "is always even" wrapper for an "is always less than" wrapper.
-   We don't talk about the modulo operator until Advanced Operators, and a clamping operator would let you build less contrived examples like a SmallRectangle whose side is clamped <10.

 In addition to the wrapped value, a property wrapper can define a *projected value*.
 The projected value lets a property wrapper expose additional functionality ---